bobby-saul/defend-your-doodle/README.md

 This game is for the [Scribble Jam](https://itch.io/jam/scribble-jam).
 The game is using the Phaser game engine.

+## Game Play

+Start off by drawing your doodle.
+Then, spend the days collecting items to help you survive the nightly raid by doodle monsters.

+See how many days you can survive!

 ## Development

 For developing run ```npm i``` to install the proper node packages.
 The scripts to build in the development mode is ```npm run dev``` and to watch is ```npm run watch```.
 To build in production mode run ```npm run prod```.
 This project is currently using the latest long term support version of node (14.15.1).